 July 9, 2021 The District Court for the District of Columbia dismisses Downwinders at Risk v.
 Wheeler, No. 1:20-cv-00349 (D.D.C.) in light of EPA’s CSAPR Update rule published on April 30.

-July 29, 2021 EPA published a notice of a proposed consent decree in State of New York, et al. v.
+July 29, 2021 EPA publishes a notice of a proposed consent decree in State of New York, et al. v.
 Regan et al., No. 21 Civ.
-252 (ALC) (S.D.N.Y.) with New York, Connecticut, Delaware, Massachusetts, and New Jersey, and the City of New York which would establish deadlines for EPA to act under the good neighbor provision of the Act to either approve or disapprove portions of six 2015 ozone NAAQS SIPs by Indiana, Kentucky, Michigan, Ohio, Texas, and West Virginia.
+252 (ALC) (S.D.N.Y.) with New York, Connecticut, Delaware, Massachusetts, and New Jersey, and the City of New York which would establish deadlines for EPA to act under the good neighbor provision of the Act to either approve or disapprove portions of certain 2015 ozone NAAQS SIPs.
 Comments on the proposed consent decree are due by August 30, 2021.

 Oct.
 15, 2021 EPA releases a proposed consent decree in Downwinders at Risk v.
 Regan, which will require EPA to approve or disapprove six states’ 2015 ozone SIPs by April 30, 2022 or propose a FIP addressing the good neighbor obligations for such states by February 22, 2022, and a final FIP by December 15, 2022.

 Jan.
 25, 2022 The Office of Information and Regulatory Affairs (OIRA) under the Office of Management and Budget (OMB) starts its review of EPA’s proposal of a Federal Implementation Plan (FIP) to address interstate transport for the 2015 ozone standard.